 I couldn’t believe someone actually assumed this and verbalized the idea to me.
 I guess it just goes to show how far-fetched some people’s ideas can be.
 There was more to this story after I asked how that works.
 Including trap doors and underground prisons.
 I mean if this doesn’t sound like a plot straight out of the movies I’m not sure what is.

 I’m not downplaying human trafficking.
 I know this is a real issue but to assume all of this is based on ethnicity is absurd.
 Not to mention that people were serious when saying this, not just making an off-color joke.

 This is a very real concern for some people, and I don’t disagree that it’s important to be vigilant.
 However, child abductions occur by men (and women) of every race and ethnicity.
 Being Arabic does not predispose someone to engage in this type of behavior.

 This is also a reason that some moms won’t let their partners take their children to visit their home countries.
 I think if you feel you can’t trust your husband to care for your children and that he might kidnap them, you probably should reconsider the marriage in general.
 I know most men would be calling for backup after about two days of having the kids on their own.

 6. He Will Make You One of His Many Wives.

-Oh really?
 I’m pretty sure he’s got his hands full with just me.
 Arab Muslim men are permitted to have up to four wives in many countries.
 The US is not one of them.
-In most other countries, including Morocco, the permission of the first wife must be in place before a second marriage can occur, not to mention he must prove he can financially provide for two homes.
-If I ever had an inkling this were a remote possibility I would file for divorce.
-There is a reason for having multiple wives and it works for some people.
-Couples should talk about this prior to and during their marriage if it’s a concern.
+In most other countries, including Morocco, the permission of the first wife must be in place before a second marriage can occur, not to mention he must prove he can financially provide for two homes before a judge.
+This doesn’t mean that it doesn’t happen but it’s not as simple as people make it out to be.